yashikaBhandari/edgeviewerdetector/README.md

 ## 8. Limitations & next steps

-* Canvas 2D is fine, but switching the renderer to pure WebGL shaders would offload even more work to the GPU.
-* Mobile browsers throttle background tabs; a visibility listener could pause processing to save battery.
-* Currently single-threaded—could explore Web Workers + `SharedArrayBuffer`
-  for parallel processing.
+** Rendering uses Canvas2D—upgrading to pure WebGL shaders would improve performance on lower-end devices

+** Background tab throttling on mobile not yet handled—can be improved using visibilitychange listeners

+** All processing is single-threaded for now; future updates could include Web Workers + SharedArrayBuffer for off-main-thread filtering

 ---

 ## 9. Final words

-Even though this solution runs in a browser, it exercises the exact same skill set the Android assessment looks for: real-time camera capture, native OpenCV processing, efficient rendering, solid architecture and clear documentation.
+Even though this version runs entirely in the browser, it tackles the same core challenges as the original Android-based brief:

-Test it live on https://pj-develop.github.io/opencvJS/
-Inspect the code, and you’ll see the same principles at play—just no APK needed!
+✅ Real-time camera capture
+✅ Native-level image processing
+✅ Efficient UI rendering
+✅ Clear, modular code structure